-Pascal Nicodeme (Chief Financial Officer), Tim Thomas (Chief Operating Officer) and Paul Martinez (Vice President Exploration) report directly to Keith Hill (President and Chief Executive Officer) and participate in the LTIP (RSUs and PSUs).
-Ian Gibbs (Former CFO) reported directly to Keith Hill (President and Chief Executive Officer) until 14 October 2019 and participated in the LTIP (RSUs and PSUs) in 2019.
-Mark Dingley, Vice President Operations reports to Tim Thomas (Chief Operating Officer), is the only NEO continuing to receive stock options.
+Pascal Nicodeme (CFO), Tim Thomas (COO) and Paul Martinez (VP Exploration) report directly to Keith Hill (President and CEO) and participate in the LTIP (RSUs and PSUs).
+Mark Dingley, Vice President Operations reports to Tim Thomas (COO), was the only NEO that received stock options during 2020.
+The Board has decided to cease issuing any further options under the Company's Stock Option Plan program and, from 2021 onwards, Mr. Dingley will participate in the LTIP, and may be awarded PSUs.